Chapter 7 Bankruptcy

 A Chapter 7 bankruptcy is the most commonly filed bankruptcy.
 In addition, most of these are "no-asset" cases.
 What this means is that the debtor has no assets to liquidate.
 You may have assets but they are exempt by your state's exemption laws.
 In these cases, your attorney files the petition for bankruptcy and related schedules on your behalf.
 Once the petition is filed, an automatic stay goes into effect.
 Once the automatic stay is in effect, your creditors are prohibited from taking any action to collect from you.
 The automatic stay will also stop most current garnishments (except for family support orders).
 You will receive a notice to appear at what is referred to as a "341 hearing" or meeting of creditors.
 At this hearing, the trustee wants to establish your financial situation under oath.
 Your creditors may or may not appear (most do not).
 If there are no issues, you have no assets to sell, and have been truthful on your pleadings, this will generally be the only hearing and your case will be discharged within three to six months after filing.

-My office generally charges only $995 for a simple Chapter 7 Bankruptcy (this fee inclues the filing fee).
-Your only additional out of pocket expense is a relatively low cost credit counseling classes as required by the courts.
+My office is currently offering simple Chapter 7 Bankruptcies starting as low as $995.00 (which includes the filing fee).
+Your only additional out-of-pocket expense is a relatively low cost credit counseling classes as required by the courts.
+You may use your stimulus payment or tax refunds to pay your fees today.
 Our office also offers free consultations to discuss your options and determine whether bankruptcy is right for you.

 Chapter 13 Bankruptcy